willemverbuyst/fake-resume/README.md

-A fake resume with html (semantic) and css (not using ids or classes)
+A fake resume built with semantic html and css

 ![screenshot](./screenshot.png)